Joao4569/farm_fresh/README.md

 - Once all product admin functions and links were in place, I then proceeded to add, edit and delete products and found that all CRUD functionality and links were working as expected.

+- When I completed the new style image field in the product admin section, I tested it by adding and editing a new test product while adding an image, removing it and changing it, and found that all was functioning as expected.

+- Access control to all product admin pages was tested and functioning as expected.
+As a non-superuser one cannot access these pages and will be notified with an errror message displayed on screen.

 ### Stripe Testing

 When entering an invalid card number, the numbers change to red indicating an invalid card number.